How to setup GitHub Pages

 - copy all files from the uncompressed ZIP directory to the cooluser.github.io directory created above by

-) must be copied.
+git clone.
+All files including hidden one (those starting with a.) must be copied.
 Use for examplecd -R <src dir> somepath/cooluser.github.io

-to your local directory cooluser.github.io
+You should now cd to your local directory cooluser.github.io and run:

 bundle update